 $500 monthly stipend

 Travel stipend for required travel between base camps

-We are currently accepting applications for our Summer apprenticeship, which will start in early May.
+We are currently accepting applications for our Winter/Spring apprenticeship, which will start in early January.
 The length of the apprenticeship may vary based on prior experience, but individuals can expect to work about one season (~4 months) in this position before moving into an Assistant Instructor role.